Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on the lattice diameter (Theorems and )

 \section{Proofs of results on the lattice diameter (Theorems~\ref{general_ld_bound} and \ref{lpf_ld_bound})}

 In this section, we want to review a part of \cite{MR2855866} which used the bounds on barycentric coordinates of the interior integral point of a simplex $S \in \Sd{1}$ as they were given by Pikhurko in \cite{MR1996360}.
-As a byproduct on the way to proving finiteness of $\Pim$ (up to unimodular transformation) in fixed dimension $d$, a bound on $\ld{P}$ was established for $P \in \Pim$ which depended on those bounds.
-Since we now have a significantly improved value, it is worth to revisit the proof and to determine a sharp upper bound on the lattice diameter of elements of $\Plm$.
-We will repeat here only those details necessary for our purpose but on the other hand aim to give a self-contained proof of Theorem \ref{lpf_ld_bound}.
-In this section, for a polyhedron $P \subseteq \R^d$, $\pi(P)$ denotes the projection of $P$ to the space $\R^{d-1}$.
+In \cite{MR2855866}, as a byproduct on the way to proving finiteness of $\Pim$ (up to unimodular transformation) in fixed dimension $d$, a bound on $\ld{P}$ was established for $P \in \Pim$ which depended on Pikhurko's bounds.
+Since we now have the exact lower bound on the barycentric coordinates, it is worth to revisit the corresponding arguments of \cite{MR2855866}.
+This will allow to determine the sharp upper bound on the lattice diameter of elements of $\Plm$, which is a larger family than $\Pim$.
+We will repeat here only those details from \cite{MR2855866} necessary for our purpose but on the other hand aim to give a self-contained proof of Theorem \ref{lpf_ld_bound}.
 We make use of the following lemma: